FREQUENTLY ASKED QUESTIONS

 NSF’s Other Arrangement authority offers regulatory relief from some parts of the Federal Acquisition Regulations (FAR), which allows the consortium to attract non-traditional and non-traditional-to-NSF organizations, meaning those that cannot (or will not) work with the Government due to FAR regulations.

 NSF’s Other Arrangement Authority was used for ADC in order to prioritize relational contracting goals.
-Relational contracting is a method that emphasizes the need to establish a solid working relationship between the government and its contractor and that will allow the parties to engage in ad hoc specification development and adjustment of expectations throughout the life of the contract.
+Relational contracting is a method that emphasizes the need to establish a solid working relationship between the government and its contractor and provides flexibility to make adjustments through the life of the contract.
 The authority allows for flexibility, the prioritization of relationships, and the ability to reach non-traditional and non-traditional-to-NSF organizations.

 No, anyone can view and respond to ADC solicitations.
 If selected for award, you must join ADC.